-The green lines are from the microphones and other sound sources on the stage.
+The green lines are from the microphones and "directs" on the stage.

 Connect Snake Channel 1 to Mixer Input 1, Channel 2 to Input 2, etc.

 The blue lines are from the outputs of the Equalizer.
 Connect Channel One output to Snake Channel 13.